sketchplugins/plugin-directory/README.md

 - [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.
 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
-- [Sketch Measure Plus](https://github.com/hite/sketch-measure-plus), by hite: A same tool as Sketch Measure with more powerful export options for Sketch.app
 - [Sketch Motion](https://github.com/nwallen/sketch-motion), by Nicholas Wallen: Plugin to create motion designs in Sketch
 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
 - [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8